 Also called “the dog with the human mind” the Dobe is sensitive to your feelings.
 If you dislike someone then your Dobe will too!
 Doberman can be very vocal dogs as anyone that has owned one will know.
 They make a series of sounds that alternates between a high pitched whine (usually when trying to get their own way) to deep groans of contentment.
 Dobermans are said to be able to hold long “conversations” with their owners.
 However not everyone appreciates the dog’s whining and whistling which can aggravate even the most tolerable of souls!

 There are not enough words to describe this dog’s appearance.
-According to VetStreet, doberman dogs are a combination of power, grace, elegance and intelligence.
+According to VetStreet, these dogs are a combination of power, grace, elegance and intelligence.
 A healthy Doberman’s coat is short and shines in ripples across its muscular body.
 His elegant body outline and his proud and noble wedge shaped head merges into a power packed body with long athletic limbs.

 The Doberman has good bones, balance and structural beauty and soundness.
 One of the most thrilling aspects of this dog is its beauty in movement.
 This dog moves so effortlessly with great speed yet can change direction with ease.
 In some countries the Doberman’s ears are cropped and his tail docked though the UK has joined many other countries in banning this needless mutilation for cosmetic and fashion-related purposes.